scala/docs.scala-lang/_overviews/toolkit/upickle-serialize.md

 ## Serializing a custom object to JSON

 In Scala, you can use a `case class` to define your own data type.
-For example, to represent a pet owner with the name of its pets, you can do as follows:
+For example, to represent a pet owner with the name of its pets, you can
 ```scala
 case class PetOwner(name: String, pets: List[String])
 ```